Costa Rica Legal System

 There are many rules and regulations for certain transactions that are compulsory.

-Conflicts among parties must always be settled or solved through Court and in some cases in Arbitration Centers.
+Conflicts among parties must always be settled or solved through court and, in some cases, centers.

 Real Estate Law in Costa Rica